JaneliaSciComp/EM_MIP_search/README.md

 Drag the EM_Hemibrain CDM folder (containing EM hemibrain color depth MIPs) into fiji, use virtual stack option.

-## Create mask of neuron of interest from the GAL4 color depth MIP (CDM)
+## Create neuron mask of interest from the GAL4 color depth MIP (CDM)
-1. Open a single tiff that containing the neuron from the GAL4 image aligned to JRC2018 template space.
+1. Open a single tiff that containing the neuron; the image is aligned to JRC2018 template space.
 (The newly aligned CDM also in https://www.janelia.org/open-science/color-depth-mip)
 2. Trace area of interest on the image (use polygon tool and try to be as accurate as possible).
 3. Edit > Clear Outside.